neuroneural/brainchop/paper/paper.md

 The accessibility, scalability, ease of use, lack of installation requirements and cross-platform operation are just a few of the unique and  enabling features that brainchop can provide while also preserving  end-user data privacy and residency.

 Detailed step-by-step [documentation](https://github.com/neuroneural/brainchop/wiki) is provided alongside the [source code](https://github.com/neuroneural/brainchop).
-A built-in models also are provided with brainchop  [live demo](https://neuroneural.github.io/brainchop/).
+Built-in models also are provided with brainchop  [live demo](https://neuroneural.github.io/brainchop/).

 # Acknowledgments